SantiagoCuello97/Maven-Market-Power-BI-Report/README.md

 ## Part 3: Adding DAX Measures & Calculated Columns
 1. **Calculated Columns**:
-   - Columns such as “End of Month” and “Weekend” were added in Calendar, along with age, priority level, and country abbreviations in Customers, and years since last remodel in Stores.
+   - Columns such as “End of Month” and “Weekend” were added in Calendar, along with age, priority level, country abbreviations in Customers, and years since the last remodel in Stores.

 2. **Key Metrics**:
    - Measures calculated quantities sold and returned, showing an average return rate of 0.99%.